Akemona/strapi/README.md

-## WORK IN PROGRESS

-### This is Strapi v3 maintenance release with focus on current LTS Node & MongoDB Support
+### This is Strapi v3 maintenance release with focus on current LTS Node (18.x) & Latest Mongoose/MongoDB Support

 ## Motivation